Internationalization

 Examples

-Data Table — Custom Label Next to the Table
+Data List — Custom Label Next to the List

 Same t as built-in parts.